WESTERN AUSTRALIA SOUTHWEST 13 days

 • Depart for Rottnest Island.

-• This is the place where the locals go to swim, surf, snorkel, fish and relax.
-Surrounded by coral reefs and shipwrecks, the diving and snorkeling is excellent.
+• Locals come here to swim, surf, snorkel, fish, and relax.
+The nearby coral reefs and shipwrecks make diving and snorkeling very enjoyable.

 • Hop aboard the ferry to Rottnest Island.